 Our firm has also successfully represented clients when special use projects are involved.
 For instance, Barron, Adler, Clough & Oddo, LLP has helped clients in the takings related to the municipal airports, the Texas Rangers stadium, the Sun Bowl stadium, the LBJ Hospital and a dredge disposal site operated by the Port of Houston Authority.

-Through our vigorous, innovative and creative representation, we have been recognized among the Best law Firms in the 2011-2012 edition of U.S. News and World Report.
+Through our vigorous, innovative and creative representation, we have been recognized among the Best law Firms in prior editions of U.S. News and World Report.

 Contact our Texas Condemnation Lawyers